 WHAT IS PULMONARY HYPERTENSION?

-Pulmonary Hypertension (PH) is a rare, complex and chronic lung disease, which currently has no cure.
+affecting the arteries of the lungs.
 PH, or high blood pressure in the lungs, makes it difficult for a patient to receive adequate oxygen and forces the heart to work harder, often resulting in heart failure and death.
 It is often confused with asthma or COPD.

 PH patients experience symptoms such as shortness of breath, dizziness and fatigue.
 While there’s currently no cure, there are 14 FDA-approved therapies available to help patients live better lives.
 Without treatment, mean survivability is only 2.8 years.